Youth Engagement

 "YOUTHMAPPERS" PROJECT

-AWAKE focus on education and training on disaster preparedness for children (7-15 years old) and people with disabilities.
+AWAKE focuses on education and training on disaster preparedness for children (7-15 years old) and people with disabilities.

-AWAKE helped to equip these special groups of people in Indonesia with the necessary knowledge on local hazards, from whirly winds to thunderstorms, rain to floods, as well as the proper skills on responding to the early warning spread.
+AWAKE helped to equip vulnerable groups in Indonesia with the necessary knowledge on local hazards, from whirly winds to thunderstorms, rain to floods, as well as the proper skills to respond to early warnings.
 This project reached out 25 regular schools, three schools for children with special needs, and two housings for the blind in Biak and Jayapura and Papua.

-YouthMappers project extended the data gathering process in Tanzania, especially to Ifakara town council and Morogo, by using the community gathered data to map flood protection zones and evacuation routes using GIS techniques. this project printed and published web maps of flood protection zones and evacuation routes, as well, shared it with key stakeholders (local government, academia, Non-governmental organizations).
+The YouthMappers project extended the data gathering process in Tanzania, especially to Ifakara town council and Morogo, by using the community gathered data to map flood protection zones and evacuation routes using GIS techniques.
+This project printed and published web maps of flood protection zones and evacuation routes, and shared them with key stakeholders (local government, academia, Non-governmental organizations).

 Translate »